Sleeping in Airports

 Taxi

-Taxi stands are located outside of the Arrivals areas of both terminals.
-A trip to central Helsinki takes about 30 minute.
-In order to avoid the sometimes long line-ups and to receive a fixed rate, you can order a taxi online through the Helsinki Airport website.
+Taxi stands are outside the Arrivals areas.
+A trip to central Helsinki takes about 30 minutes.
+To avoid the sometimes long line-ups and to receive a fixed rate, you can order a taxi online through the Helsinki Airport website.

 Train

-The Ring Rail Line provides a train connection between the airport, central Helsinki and the rest of the country.
+Local trains I and P connect the airport, central Helsinki and the rest of the country.
 Trains depart every 10 – 20 minutes, with varying daily hours of operation.
-For fares, routes and more information on the Ring Rail Line, visit the Helsinki Region Transport website.
+For fares, routes and more information, visit the Helsinki Region Transport website.
 Note a fare zone system has been put in place, so make sure to buy a ticket to the ABC zone.

 This guide is for informational purposes only to assist with your planning.
 All information, including rates and hours, is subject to change at any time without notice.
 The information in this airport guide is based on information collected and/or received from the airports, lounges, hotels, transportation providers, and their websites.
 We are not representatives of any of the above-mentioned service providers.
 To report errors or to add/update any items mentioned in the guide: update the airport guide or write a review.